Ten examples to set image by CSS background image property

 The following example demonstrates how you can do that:

-You can see complete code in the demo page.
-This is CSS used to achieve background opacity in image:
+This is CSS used to achieve background opacity in the image:

-The CSS3 property is compatible to all major browsers; however, you have to handle each separately.
+The CSS3 property is compatible with all major browsers; however, you have to handle each separately.
 For instance, in Mozilla Firefox you have to use this line:

-In the example, I used same height and width for the div, as the image is.
-If you have smaller image or larger div then use repeat property as below:
+In the example, I used the same height and width for the div, as the image.
+If you have a smaller image or larger div then use the repeat property as below:

 Note that, I used the same image as used in the above example with multiple background images.

-You may set background images of the table elements as well by using CSS background image property.
+You may set background images of the table elements as well by using the CSS background-image property.
 The table heading and table data images can be set separately.
-If you set the background image in main the <table> tag, then background image can be applied to the whole table as well.
+If you set the background image in main the <table> tag, then the background image can be applied to the whole table as well.

 In the following demo, I will set the background image of table headings only: